catjobe/BIS15W2024_cberevoescu/README.md

 ### Welcome to Catrinel's Data Science Repository!

 ## Homework
-My HW Assignments are all stored in their respective folders within the all_labs_hw folder.
+My HW Assignments are all stored in their respective folders within the all_labs_hw folder (note that hw 15 was sent directly to the professor as instructed).

 ## Contact Info
 [Catrinel Berevoescu Email, school](cjberevoescu@ucdavis.edu)